GovNFT/contracts/SPECIFICATION.md

 ### GovNFTFactory

-Facilitates the creation and tracking of deployed GovNFTSplits.
+Facilitates the creation and tracking of deployed GovNFTs.
 Creating a GovNFT requires the following arguments:

 - owner who will be allowed to create locks
 - address of the artProxy to be used for the token URI